Canopy: Property-Driven Learning for Congestion Control

-\paragraph{RL Formulation.} Following Orca, we formulate the certified learning problem in the general RL setting.
-For completeness and to aid the explanation of our approach, we provide more details that formalize the setting.
+\textbf{RL Formulation.} \sysname uses Orca as its base \lcc.
+Following Orca, we formulate our learning problem in the general RL setting.
+For completeness and to aid the explanation of our approach, we provide the formal setting first.